muziejus/novel-maps-of-ny-2017/sections/assessment.md

 components.
 All of these are necessary to receive maximum points for
 participation:

-* Being in class on time,
+* being in class on time,
-* Arriving having done the reading for that day,
+* arriving having done the reading for that day,
-* Having considered the reading and found points of entry into class discussion via questions about specific passages,
+* having considered the reading and found points of entry into class discussion via questions about specific passages,
-* Participating in class discussion in ways that build upon contributions from others,
+* participating in class discussion in ways that build upon contributions from others, and
-* And refraining from the use of electronic devices.
+* refraining from the use of electronic devices.

 #### First essay